Charlie-belmer/Docker-security-example/README.md

 # Docker-security-example
-A simple example for illustrating security best practices with Docker in the write up [Getting Hands On With Docker Security & Building a Docker Security Program](https://nullsweep.com/getting-hands-on-with-docker-and-building-a-docker-security-program-part-one/)
+A simple example for illustrating security static analysis with Docker & Clair in the write up [docker static analysis with Clair](https://nullsweep.com/docker-static-analysis-with-clair/)

+This is part of a series on getting hands on with Docker security & [building a docker security program](https://nullsweep.com/building-a-docker-security-program/)

 This series walks through a hands on tutorial for Docker security, starting with a threat assessment, implementing security tooling, and building a comprehensive Docker security program.